-Few days after Golden Spike Ostrava, Ateneo de Davao Athletics team went to MTG Mannheim Leichathletik (MTG Mannheim Athletics) in Mannheim, Germany.
+Few days after Golden Spike Ostrava, the Ateneo de Davao Athletics team went to MTG Mannheim Leichathletik (MTG Mannheim Athletics) in Mannheim, Germany.
 And spent 3 days of training and coaching with one of the leading athletics clubs in Germany.

 MTG Mannheim is the home of most German National Athletes in Sprints and Field Events.
-One of them is the star of Team Germany on 100m dash Alexandra Burghardt.
+One of them is the star of Team Germany on the 100m dash Alexandra Burghardt.
 Headed by its director and our host Mr. Michael Germann.
 Provided hands-on information on training sequences and drills, especially for young athletes.

 We know the difference between the European Union and Philippine Athletics in terms of facilities and other aspects.
 What thing can we learn from them?
 We observed the following culture: